caplio/LCD-show/README.md

 Wait a few minutes,the system will restart automaticall , enjoy with your LCD.
 -------------------------------------------------------------------------------
-The LCD-show.tar.gz also can be download from: http://www.hellolcd.com/wiki/LCD-show
+The Original LCD-show.tar.gz also can be download from: http://www.hellolcd.com/wiki/LCD-show
 <br><br>